Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

 Now that were in their network, lets look around and see what were dealing with.

-We appear to have credentials that can be read by low privilege users:
+If we read the "access-creds.txt" file, we appear to have credentials:

       cat Desktop/access-creds.txt
       to manage the blog: